Ireland VAT guide

 VIES (VAT Information Exchange System) declarations must be submitted by VAT-registered businesses that supply goods or services to VAT-registered customers in other EU Member States.

-VIES filing frequency are monthly or quarterly and must be submitted by the 23rd calendar day following the end of the relevant reporting period.
+VIES filing frequency is monthly or quarterly, depending on the nature and value or the supplies.
+They must be submitted by the 23rd day of the month following the end of the relevant reporting period.

 Intrastat